gerazov/ollama-chat.nvim/README.md

 To yank, delete, and change chat messages use `i*` as they are bound with *User* and *Ollama*.

+The spinner animation can be disabled via the `animate_spinner` option.
+This is handy to keep the undo history clean if you want to use say undo tree.

 ## 📦 Install

 First you need [Ollama](https://ollama.ai/) installed as per their instructions.